The greatest Renaissance art collection with eight rooms dedicated to Caravaggio

 The gallery's collection is primarily focused on Italian Renaissance art and includes masterpieces from some of the most prominent artists of that era, such as:

-The Uffizi Gallery is an essential destination for art enthusiasts and historians, offering a glimpse into the rich cultural heritage of Italy and the Renaissance period.
+The Uffizi Gallery is a must-visit destination in Florence for art enthusiasts and historians, offering a glimpse into the rich cultural heritage of Italy and the Renaissance period with a vast collection of paintings, ancient artifacts, sculptures and books and archives in its collection.